wp-plugins/coinify-for-woocommerce/README.md

 == Description ==

 With Coinify Bitcoin payments you can accept Bitcoin payments from anywhere in the world with just a few clicks.
-* No setup fees.
+<br>* No setup fees.
-* No merchant transaction fees.
+<br>* No merchant transaction fees.
 Request 100 dollars, get paid 100 dollars.
-* No chargebacks.
+<br>* No chargebacks.
-Coinify is the trusted payment provider to thousands of merchants across the world.
+<br>Coinify is the trusted payment provider to thousands of merchants across the world.

 == About ==